History of the Encyclopædia Britannica: First edition, 1771

 The key idea that set the Britannica apart was to group related topics together into longer essays, that were then organized alphabetically.
-Previous English encyclopedias had generally listed related terms separately in their alphabetical order, rather like a modern technical dictionary, an approach that the Britannica's management derided as "dismembering the sciences".
+Previous English encyclopedias had generally listed related terms separately in their alphabetical order, rather like a modern technical dictionary, an approach that the Britannica's management described as "dismembering the sciences".
 Although anticipated by Dennis de Coetlogon, the idea for this "new plan" is generally ascribed to Colin Macfarquhar, although William Smellie claimed it as his own invention.

 Smellie wrote most of the first edition, borrowing liberally from the authors of his era, including Voltaire, Benjamin Franklin, Alexander Pope and Samuel Johnson.
 He later said:

 The vivid prose and easy navigation of the first edition led to strong demand for a second.
 Although this edition has been faulted for its imperfect scholarship, Smellie argued that the Britannica should be given the benefit of the doubt:

 Smellie strove to make Britannica as usable as possible, saying that "utility ought to be the principal intention of every publication.
 Wherever this intention does not plainly appear, neither the books nor their authors have the smallest claim to the approbation of mankind".

 The first edition was reprinted in London, with slight variants on the title page and a different preface, by Edward and Charles Dilly in 1773 and by John Donaldson in 1775.
 On the occasion of the 200th anniversary of the 1st edition, Encyclopædia Britannica Inc. published a facsimile of the 1st edition, even including "age spots" on the paper.
 This has been periodically reprinted and is still part of Britannica's product line.